 There are so many reasons why this beach located to the north of Park Rapids, Minnesota is worth visiting.

 Let’s start with the beach.
 Get into the water and relax as you absorb the beautiful scenery around you.
-The beach is also a great place for any kids who are looking to let some energy loose.
+A beach is also a great place for any kids who are looking to let some energy loose.

 If you want to go exploring, hop on a bike and ride through the trail that goes through the park.
 You can also explore this place by hitching a ride on the tour boat.